Key concepts

 Questions

 The 3di has a bank of around 900 questions.
+Normally you will administer just a small subset.

-It is always an option either to mark a question as not applicable, or to leave it unanswered.
+It is always an option to mark a question as not applicable, or to leave it unanswered.
 The 3di handles missing information in a robust way.

 Routes